InjongWon/Object-detection/README.md

   - Fine-tune the last layers while retaining learned representations
 - Evaluation:
   - Performance tested on DBI and full SDD
-- **Goal**: Compare generalization and overfitting across architectures
+- **Goal**: Compare generalization and overfitting across A!architectures

 ---